gitlabhq/gitlabhq/doc/release/monthly.md

 Tweet about the RC release:

 > GitLab x.x.0.rc1 is out.
 This release candidate is only suitable for testing.
-Please create issues for regressions and add a link from LINK_TO_ISSUE.
+Please link regressions issues from LINK_TO_REGRESSION_ISSUE

 # **21st - Preparation**